Learning Module Outputs

 Output Types

 A learning module can have three types of output at every step.
-All three outputs are instances of the State class and adhere to the Cortical Messaging Protocol.
+All three outputs are instances of the Message class and adhere to the Cortical Messaging Protocol.

 Pose and Features